-- top coastal spot in Tasmania
+- a top coastal spot in Tasmania

-- beach accessible from accommodation
+- a beach that’s easily accessible from accommodation

 - a unique quality that sets it apart

-here’s our top three “bays”…
+here’s our top three bays.
+For today, anyway!

 Tasmania: Beach #1: Opossum Bay

 Tasmania: Beach #2: Wineglass Bay

 Tasmania: Beach #3: Binalong Bay

-If you like this article about Tasmania, and you’d like to read more, just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
-If you really like this article, and you want others to see it, you can choose one of the “share” options below.
+If you like this article about Tasmania, and you’d like to read more… just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
+If you really like this article and you want others to see it, you can choose one of the “share” options below.
 We’d love that!